The PALM Initiative

 The E-Book Market Brief begins to highlight some of the problems that we are seeing in the commercial and open education resource markets.
 The problem extends to purchasing decisions for hardware, software, e-learning platforms, apps, and more.
 This is a problem worth solving.
 Publishers will respond when states and local education agencies demand accessible learning materials directly from the source.

-Resources for Making the Case: Your PALM Toolkit
+Making the Case: PALM Resources

 The following resources are "ready to go," or you may customize them to fit your needs.

 - PALM All-in-One (single document with key content from 8 hand-out and guidance documents)

 Advocating for change is hard work!
 Do you have a strategy that’s worked for you?
 Send us an email: aim [at] cast [dot] org